Key Quote

 APPEARANCE vs REALITY

 The word 'seemed' connects to the play's central exploration of appearance versus reality.
 Everything in Messina is based on seeming: Don John's villains seem trustworthy, the gulling scenes make love 'seem' real, and now Hero 'seems' guilty.
-Shakespeare uses Hero's question to expose the epistemological crisis (breakdown in how truth is known) at the heart of Messina's society.
+Shakespeare uses Hero's question to expose the epistemological crisisepistemological crisis — A breakdown in the systems we use to establish truth and knowledge at the heart of Messina's society.

 WOMEN'S TESTIMONY

 In Elizabethan courts, women's testimony was considered less reliable than men's.
 Hero's question — which should logically end the accusation — is simply ignored.
-Shakespeare dramatises the legal and social reality that women's words were structurally devalued (systematically considered less important) regardless of their truth content.
+Shakespeare dramatises the legal and social reality that women's words were structurally devaluedstructurally devalued — Systematically considered less important by the institutions of society regardless of their truth content.

 Key Words